Member System

-The Member System, modeled on the cabinet system, was created by British authorities in Malaysia to provide self-governance.
+The Member System, modeled on the cabinet system, was created by British authorities in the Federation of Malaya to provide self-governance.
 Like the Communities Liaison Committee, it drew on members of different communities, and was later described as setting a precedent for the powersharing multiracial Malayan and Malaysian cabinets post-independence.

 At 1951, Sir Henry Gurney, the British High Commissioner in Malaya announced the members, their duty started at April 1951 until June 1955, before the election.

 3 portfolios still holding by British, they are Housing and Public Works by J. D. Mead, Industry and Social Relations, and Economic Affairs.